 RED: At least one policy clearly and substantially restricts freedom of speech and expression.
 (0 points)

 WARNING: Values other than the right to free speech and expression are prioritized.
 (0)

 YELLOW: Policies that restrict a more limited amount of protected expression or, due to vague wording, could restrict protected expression. (.25)

 UNRATED: No FIRE rating of speech policies. (.5 points)

-Overall, the FIRE rating contributes 30% of the overall Heterodoxy score for each school, given that their research covers a variety of factors.
+The FIRE rating contributes 30% of the overall Heterodoxy score for each school.

 3. ISI Rating: Obtained from the Intercollegiate Studies Institute (ISI) guide to Choosing the Right College 2014-15.

 This is a guide aimed at conservative and libertarian students.
 We presume that open-minded progressive students would prefer not to attend a school at which students who are not on the left are hesitant to speak up.